A closeup of an orange chair seat covered in soap suds with the text, POLYWOOD Outdoor Spring Cleaning Checklist.

 Step 3: Rinse with clean water.

-Step 4: Mix equal parts water and white vinegar in a bucket and add a dollop of dish soap.
+Step 4: In a bucket, mix equal parts water and white vinegar and add a bit of dish soap.

 Step 5: Dip a clean cloth in the soapy water and clean any noticeable stains on the umbrella’s base, shaft, and canopy.